gotqn/thumbnail_hover_effect/README.md

 ### Basic Usage

-In order to implement the thumbnail 3D hover effects in your rails application follow the steps below:
+In order to implement the thumbnail 3D image hover effects in your rails application follow the steps below:

 __Creating thumbnail files__